ekh9466-create/wp-api-product-sync/README.md

 # wp-api-product-sync

-پلاگین WordPress برای انتقال/همگام‌سازی محصولات بین دو سایت WooCommerce از طریق REST API.
+A WordPress plugin to transfer/sync WooCommerce products between two sites via the WooCommerce REST API.

-## قابلیت‌ها
+## Features
-- لیست محصولات سایت مبدا داخل پنل ادمین
+- List source-site products inside the WordPress admin
-- انتخاب محصول و انتقال به سایت مقصد
+- Select a product and transfer it to the destination site
-- انتقال اطلاعات محصول (عنوان، توضیحات، تصاویر، گالری، ویژگی‌ها)
+- Transfers full product content (title, description, featured image, gallery, attributes)
-- قابل استفاده برای سناریوهای مهاجرت یا همگام‌سازی محتوا
+- Useful for migration and content synchronization workflows

-## نیازمندی‌ها
+## Requirements
--  از WordPress + WooCommerce روی هر دو سایت
+- WordPress + WooCommerce on both sites
-- ساخت Consumer Key/Secret برای REST API
+- WooCommerce REST API Consumer Key/Secret
-- دسترسی شبکه‌ای سایت مقصد از سمت سایت مبدا
+- Network access from the source site to the destination site

-## نصب
+## Installation
-1) پوشه پلاگین را در مسیر زیر قرار بده:
+1) Upload the plugin folder to:
-   الف) `wp-content/plugins/wp-api-product-sync/`
+   `wp-content/plugins/wp-api-product-sync/`
-2) پلاگین را از بخش Plugins فعال کن.
+2) Activate the plugin from **Plugins**.
-3) تنظیمات اتصال (Base URL و کلیدها) را در صفحه تنظیمات پلاگین وارد کن.
+3) Fill in connection settings (Base URL + API keys) in the plugin settings page.

-## نکته مهم
+## Notes
-این پلاگین قیمت را منتقل نمی‌کند (طبق نیاز فعلی).
+- Price is intentionally not transferred (by current requirement).

 ## License
 GPL-2.0